 Fitting, right?
-This sexual innuendo may be able to help you go go go!
+This l innuendo may be able to help you go go go!
 That’s because this tropical fruit is full of simple carbs to provide you with energy and potassium to help you keep going.
-The muscle-relaxing mineral prevents cramps and muscle spasms that may impede your sexy time.
+The muscle-relaxing mineral prevents cramps and muscle spasms that may impede your good time.

 To ensure you can last as long as your partner desires when the time comes, add some nuts to your diet.
-Pistachios, peanuts, and walnuts all contain the amino acid L-arginine, which is one of the building blocks of nitric oxide—a naturally occurring gas that helps guys maintain their erections.
+Pistachios, peanuts, and walnuts all contain the amino acid L-arginine, which is one of the building blocks of nitric oxide—a naturally occurring gas that helps guys maintain their.
 These nuts are also high in magnesium, which boosts energy and endurance.
 To top it all off, the healthy fats in nuts help reduce cholesterol levels.
-The less cholesterol you have in your system, the easier it is for blood to circulate throughout your body and down to your penis, which can help you maintain a firmer erection longer.
+The less cholesterol you have in your system, the easier it is for blood to circulate throughout your body and down to your pen, which can help you maintain ar.
 Mix them into your yogurt, throw some on top of your salad, or toss some into a baggie to munch on at work.

 11. Tuna Fish